urbit/docs/arvo/clay/foreign-requests.md

 template = "doc.html"
 +++

-Here we'll looking at making `clay` requests to a foreign ship.
+Here we'll looking at making Clay requests to a foreign ship.

-As it currently stands, it's not possible to write to a foreign desk.
+As it currently stands, it's not possible to write to a foreign `desk`.
 Additionally, remote scries are not implemented.
 That leaves requests to read files (`%warp`) and merge desks (`%merg`).

 ## Contents